-Every January it’s that time of year again.
-The dreaded New Year’s resolutions, annual reviews and goal setting season.
+Oh boy, it’s January.
+That time of year again.
+Time for the dreaded New Year’s resolutions, the annual reviews and goal-setting season.
 You know what I’m talking about.

-When it comes to anything finance related, we usually say something along the lines of: “Yup, I’m going to spend less and live like a hermit next year.”
+When it comes to anything finance related, we usually say something along the lines of, “Yup, I’m going to spend less and live like a hermit in the new year.”

 You get the idea…

-Yet most individuals fail in sticking to a budget about two weeks after they’ve made their resolution.
-You’ll see the gym crowds dissipate, the healthy eaters give up, and the budgeting typically ends as well.
+Yet most individuals fail in sticking to a resolution about two weeks after they’ve made them.
+You’ll see the gym crowds dissipate and the healthy eaters give up.
+The budgeting typically ends, as well.
 I see it every year, like clockwork, on this very site.

 I’m not a fan of creating a budget.
 Why?
 Because it makes you focus on the wrong goal.

 In addition, the goal is too painful.
 Cutting down your lifestyle is like dieting by not eating.

 It’s not a long-term solution you can sustain for the rest of your life.
 And it sets you up for failure and disappointment.

 You should, however, know how much your expenses are every month.
 But you don’t need to keep track of each penny as a regular budget requires.
 For most individuals, it’s roughly the same amount per month.

 - Gas and car maintenance